Genre: Multi-Cart Developer: Farsight Tech Publisher: Active Players: 1-2 Released: 1993

-Fast forward to January 2009, and I’m still slowly getting getting my hand on each and everyone of those amazing collectibles I wanted.
+Fast forward to January 2009, and I’m still slowly getting my hands on each and every one of those amazing collectibles I wanted.
 I finally tracked down a complete copy of Action 52 for the Sega Genesis, and it instantly gave me that great feeling that you get when you find a game you’ve wanted for so long.
 Though I knew it would be a bad game, I still wanted it and knew it would at least be interesting to play and for sharing my thoughts with you guys in this review.
 The game started out on the fun side but quickly got old.
 Nonetheless, I sat through it and started writing this review, and it’s been one of the easier reviews to write since I’m at no loss for words.
 It’s just that it’s one of the more tedious ones I’ve had the fortune of sitting through.

 Well, enough of the historic rambling.
 Though you might have played the NES version and are ready to write this one off, the first thing you’ll notice when you first play the Genesis version is that it’s a huge improvement over its NES cousin but still has the famous lack of quality Active is known for.
 At least finding a game to play is as easy as ever.
 This time around Active sorted each game by color – games highlighted in yellow are for experts, purple are intermediate, green are beginner, blue are two-player games only, and white are special games.
 Like its NES counterpart, more time was probably spent making the menu nice to look at than making each game fun to play.